great-expectations/great_expectations/docs/docusaurus/docs/guides/validation/checkpoints/how_to_configure_a_new_checkpoint_using_test_yaml_config.md

 ## Create your Checkpoint

-Run the following YAML (inline as a Python string) to define `SimpleCheckpoint` as the starting point:
+Run the following YAML (inline as a Python string) to define the Checkpoint:

 ```python name="tests/integration/docusaurus/validation/checkpoints/how_to_configure_a_new_checkpoint_using_test_yaml_config.py create_checkpoint"
 ```